mrjacobbloom/sb3-theme/README.md

-**sb3-theme** is a javascript engine that makes it easy to create themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) (and Scratch 3.0).
+**sb3-theme** is a javascript engine that makes it easy to create themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) (and Scratch 3.0) as userscripts.
 It adds classes to every block and input so you can easily style them with CSS.
 For a list of these classes, see [the wiki](https://github.com/Airhogs777/sb3-theme/wiki/Classes).
 It also has [a few other functions](#methods-and-properties) that make styling easier.

 Just like Scratch-Blocks, this is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package: